mattmaynes2/aria/research/AutomationSystems.md

 ### Description

 Wink Hub is a hub that allows connections from many different smart devices.
 For the most part this system seems to provide an app that allows the user to interface with multiple different smart devices from different manufacturers.

 ### Technical Overview

+Wink is a central hub that supports most of the popular connection protocols so that users can connect and control a variety of smart devices from different vendors in one app.

+#### Communication Protocol
 Wink Hub supports the following communication protocols:
 - Wifi
 - Bluetooth smart (BLE)